eclipse-edc/Connector/launchers/ids-connector/README.md

 ### Docker

-This launcher provides a [Dockerfile](./Dockerfile), which builds the connector and uses environment variables for setting the system properties in the java command.
+This launcher provides a [Dockerfile](./Dockerfile), which builds the connector and uses environment variables for setting the system properties from the `java` command.
 Thus, the image only has to be built once and can then be used for different deployments.
 By default, no custom truststore is supplied in the Dockerfile.
-If you need to use a custom truststore, please add the system properties `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword` in the Dockerfile using `ENV`.
+If you need to use a custom truststore, please add the system properties `JAVAX_NET_SSL_TRUSTSTORE` and `JAVAX_NET_SSL_TRUSTSTOREPASSWORD` in the Dockerfile using `ENV`.

 To build the image, run the following command in the root directory of the project: